jeremistderechte/comparison_embeddings/README.md

    ```
 ## Usage

-Once everything is set up, you can run the project in the following file:
+Once everything is set up, you need to do this steps:

+Create your own database, see /notebooks/db.sql for an example.
+After that you can run the code in:

 ```bash
 /notebooks/embeddings.ipynb